'We continue to work toward establishing those who possess information relating to the data breach on August 8'

-The arrests follow a search in the area by detectives investigating criminality linked to the freedom of information data breach.
+The men aged 21 and 22 were detained under the Terrorism Act and taken to Musgrave Serious Crime Suite for questioning.
+Police say they have now been released on bail to allow for further enquiries.

-The men aged 21 and 22 have been detained under the Terrorism Act and taken to Musgrave Serious Crime Suite for questioning.
+The arrests followed a search in the area by detectives investigating criminality linked to the freedom of information data breach.

 Advertisement